silksil/NOTES-CHEATSHEET/node/passport-authentication.md

 ![Passport flow](../images/googleOauth-passport-cookies-flow-1.png?raw=true "Passport flow") </br>

 #### The flow when a request comes in
-Once a he cookie-session middleware (#1) extract cookie data, passport than extract id from the cookie data and than queries the user by id.
+Once a hte cookie-session middleware  extract cookie data, passport than extract id from the cookie data and than queries the user by id.
 ![Session to user flow](../images/session-to-user.png?raw=true "Session to user flow") </br>